Lummi people: Name and etymology

 There are two names that are used by the Lummi to describe themselves: Xwlemi and Lhaq'temish.
 The name "Lummi" is an anglicization of one of the Lummi endonyms, Xwlemi.
 Xwlemi is spelled several ways, including Xwlemey and Nexwlemey.
-The name is said to be derived from Xwlalemes (/str/), the name of a Lummi longhouse at Gooseberry Point, meaning "L-shaped" The name was used in 1855 to refer to the people living on the mainland, and possibly came to refer to the Lummi as a people after the Lummi concentrated around that area in the 19th century.
+The name is said to be derived from Xwlalemes (/str/), the name of a Lummi longhouse at Gooseberry Point, meaning "L-shaped."
+The name was used in 1855 to refer to the people living on the mainland, and possibly came to refer to the Lummi as a people after the Lummi concentrated around that area in the 19th century.

 The name in English has been recorded many ways.
 The first attested recording was in 1824 as Lummie.
 Other spellings include Lummi, Nuglummi, Holumma, Whullumy, Wholerneils, Whellamay, and Noohlummi.

 Classification

 The Lummi are a Central Coast Salish people.
 The Central Coast Salish are a group of culturally related peoples in the Salish Sea, including the Squamish, Nooksack, Halkomelem-speaking peoples, the Klallam, and the other Northern Straits-speaking peoples.
 The Lummi are part of the North Straits peoples, who are a group of related peoples in the San Juan Islands, as well as on parts of Vancouver and Fidalgo islands.

 According to their oral history, the Lummi are composed of the descendants of the last Klalakamish (/str/) and Swallah (/[ˈswɛʔləχ]/) peoples.
-The Klalakamish were a group who were located on northern San Juan Island and are aso possibly the ancestors of the Saanich and Lekwungen peoples as well.
+The Klalakamish were a group who were located on northern San Juan Island and are also possibly the ancestors of the Saanich and Lekwungen peoples as well.
 The Swallah were a people whose land was at Eastsound, on Orcas Island.
 These peoples are said to have joined with their Lummi relatives after they moved to the mainland, following the destruction of their villages by smallpox.